ice100k/Istar/README.md

 The IDE is loacated in the ideApplication folder
 In the idle ideApplication folder you will find different builds to fit your needs

-Do not go in the folder "IDE" it jusr contains some javascript that made up the ide!

-index.html is the documentation for I* (https://ice100k.github.io/Istar/index.html)

-the recources folder is full of icons and pictures.

-and finaly in the Istar folder is the scource code for I*. in Istar you will find the following files: grammar.txt
+In the I* folder is where you will find all the main stuff for I* like the files you need to setup a project and whatnot. in Istar you will find the following files:

 istar.py

 shell.py

+strings_with_arrows.py

 sample.is